physbuzz/slop-md2html/readme.md

 ## Templates And CSS

-HTML output uses `page.html` by default.
-The built-in templates are:
+The built-in/bundled templates are:

 - `super-barebones.html`: A near-plain HTML document.
-Pages still get CSS for generated features they use.
+Pages still get CSS for generated features they use (eg. expandable code boxes).
-- `barebones.html`: A simple centered reading page without reader controls.
+- `barebones.html`: A simple centered reading page.
-- `page.html`: The default reading page with title, theme, width, and typeface controls.
+- `page.html` (default): A simple centered reading page with typeface controls and a light/dark mode toggle.

 Use `--override-template barebones.html` for one run, set `"template"` in config, or set `template` in page front matter.
 Use `--templates templates` to add a custom template directory; for example, `templates/report.html` can have a same-name `templates/report.css` companion file.